SymfonyCasts/symfony6/sfcasts/ep3-doctrine/docker-env-vars.md

 docker-compose ps
 ```

-This also tells us that if we want to talk to this database, we can talk to port
+This also tells us that if we want to *talk* to this database, we can connect to port
-`50739`.
-That will be a different port for you, because it's randomly chosen when
+`50739` on our local machine.
+That will be a different port for you, because it's
-we start Docker.
+randomly chosen when we start Docker.

 We also learned that we can talk to the database directly via: